amoffat/sh/README.md

 print git.branch("-v")
 ```

-This is useful for commands whose first argument is often another sub-command
+It turns out this is extremely useful for commands whose first argument is often
-like git, svn, time, sudo.
-See "Baking" for advanced usage of this.
+another sub-command (like git, svn, time, sudo, etc).
+See "Baking" for an advanced usage of this.

 ## Keyword Arguments